chrisglass/posix-locks/README.md

 ===========

-This is a very simple repository demonstrating how to create mutually excluding POSIX file locks between go and python.
+This is a very simple repository demonstrating how to create mutually excluding POSIX file locks between go, python, and rust.

 Notes about POSIX locks vs. flocks
 -----------------------------------